bostjan-cigan/timed-retry-queue/README.md

 const process = await executer.process( queue )
 ```

-The *process* method on the *executer* accepts the queue and processes the queue in FIFO order.
+The `process` method on the `executer` accepts the queue and processes the queue and returns the results in an array.

 When adding a task the following options are supported: